DS-Homebrew/TWLHelper/README.md

 ## How to use

-1. Make a copy of `settings.ini.example` and name it `settings.ini`.
+1. Make a copy of `settings.json.example` and name it `settings.json`.
 1. Set your bot's token ID.
-    - Do *not* use quotes.
-It can be inputted directly.
     - You will need to create a bot over at [Discord Developer Portal](https://discord.com/developers/applications).
-1. You can also set other arguments in `settings.ini`, such as command prefix or account status.
+1. You can also set other arguments in `settings.ini`, such as command prefix, account status, and moderator roles.

 There are currently two ways to run the bot: